evanwills/acu-frontend-guidelines/README.md

 <a name="scss-file-naming-and-organization"></a>
 ### File Naming and Organization

+Follow the principles of [Atomic Design](http://atomicdesign.bradfrost.com/) for organising your css/scss.
+Components should be divided into Atoms, Molecules, Organisms and pages.

+* A button would be an atom because it is the smallest styleable piece of a design.
+* A serch field would be a molecule becuse it contains an input field and a submit button.
+* A card/tile would be an organism.
+A carousel of card/tiles is also an organism
+* Whole designs like home, landing or news page are just grouped as _pages_

 Filenames should contain lowercase letters and words should be separated with a hyphen.

 * Within individual CSS/SCSS files, organize sections of code by component element.
 * Maintain a consistent commenting hierarchy for each section of code.
+(See [scss comments](#scss-comments) below for more info.)
 * Use consistent white space to your advantage when separating sections of code for scanning larger documents.

 #### Global and Section-Specific SCSS